ajjl/compiler/README.md

 If you want to rebuild the project.
 Run `make clean` first.

 ### Do NOT add the build directory to svn or git
-## does anyone know where is the code of identifiers recognization>?
-Its not in the string pool
 ## Git-svn
 This repo should update automatically with new svn commits.
 So you could just commit on svn and see the results on github.